falcopackages/fujin/docs/commands/deploy.rst

 8. **Completion**: A success message is displayed, and the URL to access the deployed project is provided.

-Below is an example file layout and structure of the deployed application:
+Below is an example of the layout and structure of a deployed application:

 .. tab-set::